andrewchambers/go-dhallconfig/README.md

 It lets you type check and load dhall config files into go structs, if you config is of the wrong type, you will get an error message.

+Note that the dhall and dhall-to-json command line tools need to be installed.

 # Example

 ```